(800) 786-7238 (RAFT)

 List of Grand Canyon POSOLE Ingredients

-Chicken Breasts (or thighs)
+Chicken Breasts (or thighs)-2-3 would work great

 Serve With: